hiphan/cs585-nlp/README.md

 ## Requirements
  - As mentioned above, a local copy of the Newsela dataset.
  - All required packages are included in `requirements.txt`.
 Note that this list also contains several redundant packages that we tried but did not need for our final models.
+The environment can be created using `conda create --name <env> --file <this file>
+`.
  - For our BERT and Universal Sentence Encoder models, you might need to install Tensorflow Hub to run the notebook on Google Colab.
  - For our BERT model, the package bert-tensorflow is required, but already is included as part of the notebook.